shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 run from commit `98f6992` on GPU1.
 The 500-file, 50-second batched workload
 completed with zero failures/timeouts at 29.572 files/s, 0.526 s mean latency,
 and 0.199 s mean TTFT.
-The server log also showed the expanded 21-chunk family entering probation and replay through the existing 273-row suffix bucket.
+The server log also showed the expanded 21-chunk family entering probation and replay through the existing 273-row transformer bucket.

 ## Long-file splitting and arbitrary final tails